ethereum/execution-apis/src/engine/specification.md

 #### Specification

 1. Given a `start` and a `count`, the client software **MUST** respond with array of `ExecutionPayloadBodyV1` objects with the corresponding execution block number respecting the order of blocks in the canonical chain, as selected by the latest `forkChoiceUpdated` call.
+1. Client software **MUST** support `count` values of at least 32 blocks.

-1. Client software **MUST** skip the payload body for any blocks that have been pruned by the execution client or where the request extends past the current latest known block.
+1. Client software **MUST** place `nil` in the response array for any blocks that have been pruned or where the request extends past the current latest known block.

 1. This request maps to [`BeaconBlocksByRange`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#beaconblocksbyrange=) in the consensus layer `p2p` specification.
 1. Callers must be careful to not confuse `start` with a slot number, instead mapping the slot to a block number.
 Callers must also be careful to request non-finalized blocks by root in order to avoid race conditions around the current view of the canonical chain.
+1. Callers must be careful to verify the hash of the received blocks when requesting non-finalized parts of the chain since the response is prone to being re-orged.